 Sisters’ Islands Marine Park, 60 West Coast Ferry Rd, Singapore 126979

-Not all the best beaches in Singapore are patrolled by lifeguards so swim at your own risk and never leave children unattended.
-Where beaches are monitored, a red flag indicates that it is dangerous to swim possibly due to lightning warnings, strong currents, jellyfish or other hazards (oil spill, poor visibility, flotsam).
+Not all the Singapore beaches are patrolled by lifeguards so swim at your own risk and never leave children unattended.
+Where Singapore beaches are monitored, a red flag indicates that it is dangerous to swim possibly due to lightning warnings, strong currents, jellyfish or other hazards (oil spill, poor visibility, flotsam).

 Enjoy your beach trip and stay safe!